Mexico is the best place to dive cenotes

 As with all sports it’s important to stay safe and follow what’s best cavern diving practice.

 Scuba diving a cenote means you’re diving into an overhead environment.
-This is cavern or cave diving and can be extremely risky, especially if you’re not suitably trained and don’t know what you’re doing.
-The reason why it's a higher risk is that it does not allow a direct ascent to the surface.
+This is cavern or cave diving and can be extremely risky.
+Especially if you’re not suitably trained and don’t know what you’re doing.
+The reason why it’s a higher risk is that it does not allow a direct ascent to the surface.

 To safely dive a Cenote you must be trained or certified as a cavern diver.
-Additionally, to participate in a cenote dive you should do it with a suitably qualified professional cavern diving guide.
-A guide who knows the cenote you're diving and knows the way in and the way back out.
+Additionally, to participate in a cenote dive you should only do so with a suitably qualified professional cavern diving guide.
+A guide who knows the cenote you’re diving and knows the way in and the way back out.